-To simulate a fire:
+➤ To simulate a fire:

-- 1 Verify you are at the correct distance from the detector according to the type of detector and the detector sensitivity. - 2 Using the mechanical sight, aim the flame simulator toward the center of the detector. - 3 Push the activate button, and then use the laser spot for fine adjustment towards the center of the detector. - 4 Keep the simulator aimed at the detector for up to 50 seconds until you trigger an alarm. - 5 Wait 20 seconds before repeating the test.
+- 1 Verify you are at the correct distance from the detector according to the type of detector and the detector sensitivity. - 2 Using the mechanical sight, aim the flame simulator toward the center of the detector. - 3 Push the activate button, and then use the laser spot for fine adjustment toward the center of the detector. - 4 Keep the simulator aimed at the detector for up to 50 seconds, until you trigger an alarm.